 91. Camp Out in Your Backyard After the Movie

 My kids love camping out after movie night.
 It makes for a much more adventurous event, and guests can even do it too providing you have the space available for them to pitch a tent.
 We once set up tents for all our guests, which also provided the area from which they watched the movie – with a campfire too!
 It was an amazing night enjoyed by all.
 You can also watch movies when on a camping trip – find out how.

 92. Have a Disco Night After the Movie

-You’ve already got speakers and a media player set-up, so why not take advantage of that and have a disco afterwards?
+You’ve already got speakers and a media player set-up, so why not take advantage of that and have a disco afterward?
 Simply clear some space in front of the screen and you are ready to go.
-Depending on your neighbor situation this could be a truly memorable end to the party.
+Depending on your neighbor’s situation this could be a truly memorable end to the party.

 93. Don’t Forget to Bring Your Equipment Indoors

 However, tempting it might be, don’t leave all your gear outside after the event.
-Yes, it’s a pain to do so, but will prevent your expensive equipment getting ruined or damp and will save you a lot of hassle in the long run.
-Whilst it is possible watch and clean your screen, it’s not so easy with the projector or video media player!
+Yes, it’s a pain to do so, but will prevent your expensive equipment from getting ruined or damp and will save you a lot of hassle in the long run.
+Whilst it is possible to watch and cleans your screen, it’s not so easy with the projector or video media player!

 94. Be Prepared for the Clean-Up Operation